 - All students are evaluated in the CCMR component if there are at least 10 annual graduates. - Small numbers analysis, as described below, applies to all students if the number of annual graduates is fewer than 10. - A three-year CCMR rate is calculated for all students.
 The calculation is based on threeyears of the campus's CCMR data.
-For example, 2024, 2023, and 2022 are used for the 2024 accountability cycle. - The all students group is evaluated if the three-year sum has at least 10 annual graduates.
-The following is an example of small numbers analysis for the 2024 accountability cycle:
+For example, 2025, 2024, and 2023 graduates are used for the 2026 accountability cycle. - The all students group is evaluated if the three-year sum has at least 10 annual graduates.
+The following is an example of small numbers analysis for the 2026 accountability cycle:

-Number of 2023, 2022, and 2021 Graduates Who Achieved at Least One of the CCMR Indicators
+Number of 2025, 2024, and 2023 Graduates Who Achieved at Least One of the CCMR Indicators

-Number of 2023, 2022, and 2021 Annual Graduates
+Number of 2025, 2024, and 2023 Annual Graduates